Flu still on the rise, hospitalizations high, CDC says

 - 10 additional pediatric deaths recorded for the week, bringing the total to 63

-That's higher than last week, when the rate was 51 per every 100,000, and also higher than during the fifth week of the 2014-15 season, which recorded about 44 people hospitalized per 100,000.
-The CDC considers the 2014-15 season "moderately severe" with high levels of illness, hospitalizations and deaths compared to previous seasons and has used it as a comparison to the current season.
+That's higher than last week, when the rate was 51 per every 100,000, and higher than during the fifth week of the 2014-15 season, which recorded about 44 people hospitalized per 100,000.
+The CDC considers the 2014-15 season "moderately severe" with high levels of illness, hospitalizations and deaths compared with previous seasons and has used it as a comparison to the current season.

+Hospitalizations in the 55- to 64-year-old age group and higher levels of influenza-like illness are where the records will be, Schuchat noted.

+"We don't have signs of hospitalizations leveling off yet," she said, adding that during a past severe season that looked similar to this one, an estimated "34 million Americans got sick with the flu."

-Ten additional flu-related deaths were reported in children as of the week ending February 3, bringing the total number of children who have died of flu-related causes to 63 for the season, which began in October.
+In addition, 10 more flu-related deaths were reported in children as of the week ending February 3, bringing the total number of children who have died of flu-related causes to 63 for the season, which began in October.

-"We were hoping to have better news to share this week," acting CDC Director Dr. Anne Schuchat said.

-Though the Northern border near Canada and a little bit along the West Coast show some signs of easing, there are "likely many more weeks to go," CDC spokeswoman Kristen Nordlund said.
+Though cases along the northern border near Canada and a bit along the West Coast show some signs of easing, there are "likely many more weeks to go," CDC spokeswoman Kristen Nordlund said.

 Caused by viruses, flu is a contagious respiratory illness with mild to severe symptoms that can sometimes lead to death.
 Circulating flu strains this season are a mix of H3N2, H1N1 and B viruses.
 Nordlund said.
 Anytime H3N2 strains are dominant, as they are now, "we tend to see more severe disease more hospitalizations, more deaths."

 "There might be a second wave of influenza B infections," she said.
-"It's a little too early to say we're out of the woods or to say that flu is abating.
-We are waiting week to week to see what activity looks like."
+"It's a little too early to say we're out of the woods or to say that flu is abating."

+"It's not uncommon for B strains to increase later in the season," Schuchat said.
+During an intense season like this one, it is possible to get an infection with both A-strain viruses and B-strain viruses at the same time, and people definitely get sick twice from the flu, with first one strain and then another, she said.

 According to the report, influenza activity was widespread in 48 states and Puerto Rico for the week ending February 3, the same as last week.
 Oregon and Hawaii, the exceptions, both recorded regional activity for the fifth week of the year.